mcallistertyler/weather-api/README.md

 This is the source code for the weather API.
 It serves as a basic implementation of an example of a microservice that allows a user to send information about upcoming events (latitude, longitude, start date and end date) to retrieve either a weather response for the next hour or a forecast for the entire duration of the event.

-The service was written in Java 21 and is built via gradle.
+The service was written in Java 21 and is built via Gradle 4.10.2.
 A gradle wrapper is included with the code.
 Build, run and test shell scripts are also included to simplify the process.

 ## List of improvements